 On seeing the 100% perfect cheesecake one beautiful September morning

-They complement this Ricotta Cheesecake so well; the tart-y sweetness of the grapes cuts through the perfectly cheesy cream cheese filling that is almost dream-like.
-So along with the creaminess swimming on your tongue, imagine soft fruity bursts of joy at intervals.
+Zante grapes complement this ricotta cheesecake so well; the tart-like sweetness of the grapes cuts through the perfect cheese filling in a dream-like manner.
+So, along with the creaminess swimming on your tongue, imagine soft fruity bursts of joy at intervals.
 Exactly why I call them little beads of bliss.
 I took her into my room and had bites from a bar of chocolate with her.
 Something to up the steam, surely you wouldn't blame me?

 Did I tell you about the rustic dried blueberries hiding in the bottom of the cheesecake?
 Oh, and about the muscovado sugar wallowing in the cream cheese mixture?
 Yes, there is more to it than meets the eye.
 Putting them in was spontaneous, just a whim.

-One quick look and I know my life is good.
-I don't know what your beliefs are - I know they are personal - but there IS a kink-loving cheesecake god out there.
-Definite.
+One quick look into the oven and I know my life is good.
+I don't know what your beliefs are - I know they are personal - but there is a kink-loving cheesecake god out there.
+Somewhere.

-Putting up this cheesecake song again - Your Spell by Bobby Glover
+My cheesy song for today's post - Your Spell by Bobby Glover